wookie184/rust-sudoku/README.md

-# rust-sudoku
+# sudokutils

+Utilities for working with sudokus, including:
+- A solver
-A sudoku solver and generator
+- A generator
+- A validator